 GenBank® - The National Institutes of Health (NIH) genetic sequence database.
 GenBank is an annotated collection of all publicly available DNA sequences.

-Genome database - The Entrez Genome database at the National Center for Biotechnology (NCBI) contains the whole genomes for over 600 organisms.
+Genome database - The Entrez Genome database at the National Center for Biotechnology (NCBI) contains the whole genomes for organisms.
 The genomes represent both completely sequenced organisms and those for which sequencing is in progress.
 All three main domains of life - bacteria, archaea, and eukaryota - are represented, as well as many viruses and mitochondria.

 History of Medicine Subset - This subset strategy was created by NLM History of Medicine Division to facilitate searching for subjects in the history of medicine.
 This subset can also be used in a search as history [sb].